cassiozen/mithryn-ttrpg/players guide.md

 Your equipment defines not only how you fight but also how you defend yourself.
 At character creation, you’ll choose your starting weapons and armor (plus and other gear you may see fit):

 - **Weapons** determine how many dice you roll when attacking.
 Weapons can have a minimum strength requirement.
-- **Armor** helps avoid incoming attacks by increasing your character's To Hit (TH) score, a number that determines how high an attacker must roll for you to take damage (More on TH below).
+- **Armor** helps avoid incoming attacks by increasing your character's Defense (DF) score, a number that determines how high an attacker must roll for you to take damage (More on DF below).

 #### Inventory

 Characters have a total of ten inventory slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
 For game purposes, each character starts with a Bag, Backpack or similar that can hold up to six slots.
-Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 TH (To Hit, see below).
+Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 DF (Defense, see below).
 A character cannot fill more than ten slots.

 ##### Inventory Slots